kleetus/docker-based-gitian-builder/README.md

 ### Security Enhanced Linux (SELinux) and general security precautions when using Linux as the host system

-I found this page to be very useful: [Docker security practices](https://linux-audit.com/docker-security-best-practices-for-your-vessel-and-containers/)
+If you run into permissions problems while using Docker on a SE Linux host system, I found this page to be very useful: [Docker security practices](https://linux-audit.com/docker-security-best-practices-for-your-vessel-and-containers/)

 ### What's next
 * Optionally, you may create a digital signature of the resulting output manifest file.